 Current involvement in ecosystem management and restoration with consortium work: Currently, faculty members of the Graduate Program on the Environment are engaged in supporting student work in ecosystem management and restoration with consortium members.
 This work is done primarily by supporting graduate student research and learning and in some cases with faculty research work with individual consortium members.
 This year, thesis projects included student research in Washington Sea Grant, Washington Department of Natural Resources, Washington Department of Transportation, Washington Department of Fish and Wildlife, the Center for Natural Lands, the Sustainable Prison Project, and Cascadia Research.
 Students working on thesis projects also had internships with the agencies and non-profit organizations.
 In most cases, the internships were paid and allowed the students to develop research projects in collaboration with their hosts.
 Faculty members sponsored the student internships and worked with professionals within the host agencies or non-profit organizations in overseeing student work and development of thesis worthy projects.

 Faculty members engage in ecosystem management and restoration work as a regular part of teaching in the graduate program.
 As an interdisciplinary program, management and restoration work is addressed as a product of both natural and social sciences within a policy and regulatory environment.
 Topics within management and restoration work are approached from lecture, seminar, field observation, writing, and methods development.
 Core curriculum in the graduate program provides learning opportunities to develop critical thinking and writing skills.
-As referenced in point 5 below, a major objective of our core curriculum is to develop an in-depth understanding of ecosystem functioning in aquatic and terrestrial ecosystems.
-Electives (such as Freshwater Ecology, Conserving and Restoring Biodiversity, Fire Science and Society, Applied Wildlife Ecology and Policy) provide further content development and specific skill building including geographic information systems and field data collection.
+As referenced in point 5 below, a major objective of the core curriculum is to develop an in-depth understanding of ecosystem functioning in aquatic and terrestrial ecosystems.
+Electives (such as Freshwater Ecology, Conserving and Restoring Biodiversity, Fire Science and Society, Applied Wildlife Ecology and Policy, Geographic Information Systems) provide further content development and specific skill building including geographic information systems and field data collection.
 The graduate program emphasizes environmental conditions of the Pacific Northwest especially surround and including Puget Sound.
-The college’s location in Olympia provided excellent access to both natural settings and the regulatory and research work in public and private facilities.
-With over 650 graduates with MES degrees from Evergreen, the abilities of Evergreen graduate students to work across disciplinary interests with excellent writing and research skills is widely recognized in local, regional, state and federal ecosystem management and restoration work.
+The college’s location in Olympia provided excellent access to both natural settings, and the regulatory and research work in public and private facilities.
+With over 650 graduates with MES degrees from Evergreen, the abilities of Evergreen graduate students to work across disciplinary interests with excellent writing and research skills is widely recognized in local, regional, state, federal and tribal ecosystem management and restoration work.

 Budget